asubbaswamy-fda/AFISP/README.md

 The code uses the R and python programming languages.
 To install an environment with code-compatible versions of these languages, first run

 ```
-conda env create -f conda_environment.yml
+conda env create -f environment.yml
 ```

-To install the requisite python packages, then run
+Activate the new conda environment by running

 ```
-pip install -r pip_packages.txt
+conda activate afisp
 ```

-To install the requisite R packages, run
+Then, to install the requisite R packages, run

 ```
 Rscript install_R_packages.R
 ```

+The code can now be run when the 'afisp' conda environment is activated.

 # Repo Organization

-The /src directory contains the source code for the AFISP method.
+The /afisp directory contains the source code for the tool.

-The /slicefinder directory contains a slightly modified version of the SliceFinder source code (https://github.com/yeounoh/slicefinder).
-SliceFinder is an algorithmic, search-based subgroup discovery method that serves as a state-of-the-art baseline in the experiments.

-The /simulation directory contains code used to generate results on synthetic data for which ground truth problematic subgroups are known.

-The /aam_experiments directory contains code used to generate the results and figures in the main text of the manuscript for the illustration of AFISP on the AAM model, a hospital in-patient triage model.

-The /mimic_experiments directory contains code used to generate results and figures in the supplementary material of the manuscript to apply AFISP on the publicly available MIMIC dataset.
+A demo jupyter notebook showcasing the core functionality of the tool can be found in 'demo.ipynb'.